Charlotte Knights

 The Charlotte Knights are a Minor League Baseball team of the International League and the Triple-A affiliate of the Chicago White Sox.
 They are located in Charlotte, North Carolina, and play their home games at Truist Field, which opened in 2014 and is located in Uptown Charlotte.
 The team previously played at Knights Park (1976–1988), Knights Castle (1989), and Knights Stadium (1990–2013).

 Established as a Double-A franchise of the Southern League in 1976, the team was known as the Charlotte Orioles, or Charlotte O's, through 1987.
 The O's won the Southern League championship twice: in 1980 and 1984 as the Double-A affiliate of the Baltimore Orioles.
-They were rebranded as the Knights in 1988.
+They were rebranded as the Charlotte Knights in 1988.

-The Knights were replaced by a Triple-A International League team in 1993 in conjunction with the expansion of Major League Baseball (MLB).
+The Knights were replaced by a Triple-A International League team in conjunction with the 1993 Major League Baseball (MLB) expansion.
 The Triple-A Knights carried on the history of the Double-A team that preceded them.
-In conjunction with MLB's restructuring of Minor League Baseball in 2021, the Knights were shifted to the Triple-A East, but this was renamed the International League in 2022.
+In conjunction with MLB's restructuring of Minor League Baseball in 2021, Charlotte shifted to the Triple-A East, which was renamed the International League in 2022.
 The Knights have won two International League championships: in 1993 as the Triple-A affiliate of the Cleveland Indians and again in 1999 as the Triple-A affiliate of the Chicago White Sox.

 History

 Prior professional baseball in Charlotte

-The first professional baseball team in Charlotte was the Charlotte Hornets, who played only a single season.
+The first professional baseball team in Charlotte was the Charlotte Hornets, which played only a single season.
 In 1900, the city was home to the Charlotte Presbyterians.
 A year later, a new Hornets team formed.
 The Hornets competed in various leagues for 66 seasons through 1972.
 In 1937, the Washington Senators, later the Minnesota Twins, purchased the team.
 The Hornets remained a minor league affiliate of the Senators/Twins for 35 years.
 In 1940, Calvin Griffith, the son of Senators owner Clark Griffith and future owner of the Senators/Twins, built an approximately 5,000-seat park in Charlotte's Dilworth neighborhood, Clark Griffith Park.
 It would be the home of Charlotte baseball for the next half-century.

-After spending most of the first half of the 20th century in the low minors (in some years, as low as Class D–equivalent to a Rookie-level team today), the Hornets joined the Class A South Atlantic League (SAL) in 1954.
+The Hornets spent most of the first half of the 20th century in the low minors (in some years, as low as Class D–equivalent to a Rookie-level team today).
+However, they were the Senators' second-highest affiliate for much of that time.
+The Hornets joined the Class A South Atlantic League (SAL) in 1954.
 They had previously been members of the SAL in the 1920s.
-The league became a Double-A circuit in 1963, and was reorganized as the Southern League in 1964.
+The league became a Double-A circuit in 1963 and was reorganized as the Southern League in 1964.
 In 1972, Charlotte was home to two teams: the Hornets and Minnesota's Class A affiliate in the Western Carolinas League, the Charlotte Twins.
 After a lackluster season, however, the Twins were moved to Orlando, Florida, as the Orlando Twins.
 The Hornets also disbanded after the 1972 season, leaving the city without professional baseball.